rzinke/GeoImageAnalysis/README.md

-# GeoImagePost-Proc
+# GeoImageAnalysis

-Tools for post-processing optical image correlation data sets.
+Tools for analysis, and filtering of geospatial image data.